defichain-api/masternode-health/README.md

 Masternode Health is a microservice to collect, analyse and optionally inform about the server and masternode stats / health.

 All functions can be used with an rest API.
-Docu can be found here in wiki as soon as it's released.
+[Docu can be here](http://docs.defichain-masternode-health.com/).

 ## setup Masternode Health by yourself